Feature Extraction

 Powerline Extraction Settings

-*Be sure to check the additional Shared Settings from the main Point Cloud Analysis tool.
+*Be sure to check the additional Shared Settings from the top of the Automatic Point Cloud Analysis panel.

 This option creates 3D line features from points classified as 'Wire - Conductor' lidar class 14.